0xmetaschool/Project-Proposal-Templates/Team_Name/Project-Proposal-Template.md

 ## **_A Note to Builders_**

-_As you embark on your creative journey with your project, it's crucial to understand that adherence to the following guidelines is not just recommended but mandatory.
-Non-compliance with any of these guidelines will result in the outright rejection of your proposal.
-We outline these guidelines to foster a productive, ethical, and legally compliant environment for innovation.
-Please consider the following points carefully:_
+_As you start working on your project proposals, remember that following these guidelines is mandatory, not optional.
+Ignoring them means your proposal will be automatically rejected.
+These rules are here to make sure our work is innovative, ethical, and legal.
+Please pay close attention to each point:_

-1. **Originality is Key**: Your project must be an original work, crafted from inception by your team.
-Utilize the knowledge from relevant courses to innovate.
-Any project found to lack originality will be rejected.
+1. **Originality**: Our project must be entirely our own creation, showcasing our unique ideas and insights.
-2. **Follow Submission Guidelines**: Adherence to the provided format and submission guidelines is mandatory.
-Proposals deviating from the set guidelines will not be entertained.
+2. **Follow the Rules**: Stick to the given submission format and guidelines strictly.
+Any deviation will lead to rejection.
-3. **Honesty is Non-Negotiable**: You are expected to provide truthful information and present work that is genuinely yours.
-Any form of dishonesty or misrepresentation will lead to proposal rejection.
+3. **Be Honest**: Present only authentic work and provide accurate information.
+Dishonesty will result in immediate disqualification.
-4. **Zero Tolerance for Plagiarism**: Ensure that your work is original.
-Properly attribute any external sources or inspirations.
-Proposals with plagiarized content will face immediate rejection.
+4. **No Plagiarism**: Our content must be original.
+Credit all external sources or inspirations properly.
-5. **Clear Objectives**: Clearly defined goals and outcomes are essential.
-Ambiguous or vague proposals lack direction and will not be considered.
+5. **Clear Goals**: Define the project objectives and outcomes clearly.
+Vague proposals won't be considered.
-6. **Feasibility and Realism**: Proposals must have a realistic scope and a feasible execution plan.
-Projects that overlook practical implementation aspects will be rejected.
+6. **Practicality**: Ensure the project is realistic and can be practically implemented.
+Impractical ideas won't make it through.
-7. **Uphold Ethical Standards**: Your project should respect privacy, data protection, and promote positive ethical standards.
-Proposals suggesting unethical practices will be dismissed.
+7. **Ethics First**: The project must adhere to ethical standards, respecting privacy and data protection.
-8. **Legal Compliance**: Your project must comply with all relevant legal regulations, copyright laws, and respect intellectual property rights.
-Non-compliant proposals will be rejected.
+8. **Legal Compliance**: Abide by all relevant laws, copyright rules, and intellectual property rights.
+Non-compliance is not an option.

 _Please ensure your proposal strictly adheres to these guidelines to be considered for evaluation._